Kang Zhang

 Kang Zhang (张康) is a Chinese-American ophthalmologist specializing in ophthalmic genetics and aging processes in the eye.
 He is currently a professor of the Faculty of Medicine at Macau University of Science and Technology.
-He was previously a professor of ophthalmology and the founding director of the Institute for Genomic Medicine at the University of California, San Diego, but after being involved in controversies including unethnical behavior and "objectional conditions" at UCSD, which prompted an FDA probe that barred Zhang from "overseeing human research studies" in 2017, as well as undisclosed and questionable ties to Chinese companies Zhang moved to China.
-Zhang is particularly known for his controversies and for his work on lanosterol, stem cell research (particularly limbal stem cells), gene editing, and artificial intelligence.
+He was previously a professor of ophthalmology and the founding director of the Institute for Genomic Medicine at the University of California, San Diego.
+He subsequently moved to China and continues his research, which includes work on lanosterol. stem cell research (particularly limbal stem cells), gene editing, and artificial intelligence.

 Education

 Born in Chengdu, Sichuan Province, China, Zhang obtained his B.S. in Biochemistry from Sichuan University in Chengdu, China in 1984.
 In 1991, Zhang graduated with a Ph.D. in Genetics from Harvard University.
 Subsequently, Zhang obtained his M.D. from a Harvard University Medical School and Massachusetts Institute of Technology Joint M.D.
 Program with magna cum laude honors in 1995.

-Career and controversies
+Career

 After completing an ophthalmology residency at the Wilmer Eye Institute at Johns Hopkins University, Zhang became assistant staff at the Cole Eye Institute at the Cleveland Clinic Foundation.
 Zhang completed a retina fellowship at the University of Utah, and afterwards became an assistant professor at the University of Utah from 2002 to 2006.